cvmp/cvmp.github.io/2023/call-for-submissions.md

 year: 2023
 ---

 For two decades, CVMP has built a reputation as the prime venue for researchers to meet with practitioners in the Creative Industries: film, broadcast and games.
 The Conference brings together expertise in video processing, computer vision, computer graphics, animation and physical simulation.
 It provides a forum for the presentation of the latest research and application advances, combined with keynote and invited talks on state-of-the-art industry practice.
 CVMP regularly attracts over 100 attendees approximately 50:50 from academia and the creative industries.

 ---
 CVMP is planned to take place physically in London on December 2023.
 Please check our website https://cvmp-conference.org/ and follow @CVMP on twitter for the latest updates.
 Proceedings of the Full Papers will appear in the ACM Digital Library, subject to ACM approval of this year’s conference.

 We encourage participation from a diverse range of backgrounds including scientists, engineers, artists and producers to contribute inspiring papers, presentations, posters and technical abstracts.
 We invite submissions to the conference on any topic that demonstrates an impact on visual media production, animation, and interactive content creation and experiences.
+This year there is an additional focus on eXtended Reality and Generative AI across the Creative Industries.
 We hope contributions will convey innovative ideas, technical details and insight or experience into theory and/or practice.

 ---